-WORD COUNTS FOR LAIDLAW BTHEOL(HONS) RESEARCH PROJECTS AND MTH THESES AND DISSERTATIONS Research Output Credits Maximum Word Count ^{1,2} Referencing and Bibliography Appendices Front material 3 BTheol (Hons) Research Project 60 20,000 Excluded from word count Masters Dissertation 60 20,000 Excluded from word count Masters Thesis 90 30, 000 Excluded from word count 120 40, 000 Excluded from word count
+WORD COUNT FOR LAIDLAW BTH(HONS) RESEARCH PROJECTS AND MTH THESES AND DISSERTATIONS Research Output Credits Maximum Word Count Referencing and Bibliography Appendices Front material Front material BTh(Hons) Research Project 60 20,000 Excluded from word count Masters Dissertation 60 20,000 Excluded from word count Masters Thesis 90 30, 000 Excluded from word count Masters mesis 120 40, 000 Excluded from word count

-1Word count includes footnoted material that is not related to referencing.

-2 This is the maximum word count allowed.
+Word count includes footnoted material that is not related to referencing.
+This is the maximum word count allowed.
 The body text of the thesis should not exceed this.

-3 Front material includes title page, abstract, table of contents, acknowledgements, lists of figures and illustrations, glossaries, and other material prior to the main body of the thesis or dissertation.
+Front material includes title page, abstract, table of contents, acknowledgements, lists of figures and illustrations, glossaries, and other material prior to the main body of the thesis or dissertation.